drizzle-mizzle/CharacterAI-Discord-Bot/README.md

     ![image](https://user-images.githubusercontent.com/55811932/212528975-9a162993-9c70-4e18-aab1-68a9df09f69e.png)

-6. Reload page (DevTools should remain open).
+6. Reload the page (DevTools should remain open).
 7. Now you should see a list of requests.
 Locate "auth0/" and open it's Response/Preview page.

     ![image](https://user-images.githubusercontent.com/55811932/208904061-f2628020-3e77-4f01-865b-809a8234c70b.png)